Ang31D/recon-tools/README.md

 All tools has a help section by using the '-h' argument.

+All tools should also support stdin/out for workflow integration.

 ## example usage

 ### crtsh - A utility for quickly searching presorted DNS names.